shubhsharma023/Technical-Blog-Servo-Motors/Servo Motors/servos.md

 position="center">
 </p>

-   Hi there! so recently I was surfing the internet to gather some information related to the servo motors but I was not able to find clear information regarding to it which didn't fulfilled my motive.
-So to make information regarding to servos more clear I have written this blog with my own knowledge and also with the help of internet.
-This blog contains all the basic information regarding to the servos also a DIY to practice yourself!
-Hope you will like it.
+  Hi there!
+So recently I was surfing the internet to gather some information about servo motors.
+Still, I could not find clear details regarding it, which didn't fulfil my motive.
+So to make information regarding servos clearer, I have written this blog with my knowledge and the help of the internet.
+This blog contains all the essential details regarding the servos and a DIY to practice yourself!
+I hope you will like it.

  ## What are servo motors?